AEW Public Real Estate Securities Engagement and Stewardship Policy

 • Management remuneration and incentives

-• Achievements in areas such as female representation, community engagement, and diversity
+• Achievements in areas such as representation, community engagement, and diversity

-• Future ESG goals to which the company aspires
+• Future goals to which the company aspires

 We measure and monitor progress at the company and integrate the results of engagement into a proprietary ESG risk score which ultimately impacts how we value a stock.
-We hope to have a positive impact on the companies in which we invest and believe that embedding ESG into engagement can improve financial performance at the company and be positive for all stakeholders by protecting and enhancing long-term shareholder value.
+We believe that embedding ESG into engagement can improve financial performance and reduce reputational risk, thereby protecting shareholder returns at the company.